The 2023 Concerto Competition Winners

 To Symphony Orchestra Members:

-Students are to discuss with their private teacher where / how to get access to the orchestral accompaniment parts.
+Students will discuss where / how to access the orchestral accompaniment parts with their private teacher.

 Students must play complete movements of pieces.
 Appropriate cuts may be used if the piece is too long.
 Only one movement can be used for the audition.